kushals256/multithreadedwebserver/README.md

 ### Steps to Run

 1. Clone or download the repository.
 2. Ensure the `resources` directory is present in the project root.
-This directory contains themed resources (HTML pages, text documents, and car-themed images such as `ae_86_front.png`, `ae_86_interior.jpg`, etc.).
+This directory contains themed resources (HTML pages, text documents, and iPhone 17-themed images such as `iphone17backview.png`, `iphone17features.png`, etc.).
 3. Run the server:

    ```bash